 The State Party will seek enactment of legislation, rules, and polices and if necessary, litigation to expand access to voting, including expanding early voting, no excuse absentee, eliminating the requirement that those convicted of a felony pay back court fees or fines before they are eligible to have their voting rights restored. same day voter registration and to ensure that the automatic voter registration law passed in the 2016 legislative session is enacted.
 Ensure that voting locations are accessible, fairly placed and adequate in number, and have a sufficient number of voting machines; speed up the voting process and minimize long lines; eliminate onerous and discriminatory voter identification requirements; count and include the final total ballots from voters who are eligible to votes in the wrong precinct, for office for which they are eligible to vote; and facilitate military and overseas voting.
 The State Party will through social media, press releases and email blast inform anyone that will be 18 before the next general election will be able to participate in our primary and the delegate selection process.

 The dates, times and places for all official Party meetings and events related to the state’s delegate selection process have been scheduled to encourage the participation of all Democrats.
 Such meetings will begin and end at reasonable hours and will be required to follow the open meetings act of West Virginia to ensure an open and transparent process.
 The state party is responsible for selecting the dates and times and providing facilities for all official meetings and events related to this process.
 In addition, the scheduling of meetings shall consider any religious observations that could significantly affect participation.
-The West Virginia Democratic Party is committed to ensuing a fair, open, and inclusive process therefore the party will not use burdensome voter ID requirements to participant in our process.
+The West Virginia Democratic Party is committed to ensuring a fair, open, and inclusive process therefore the party will not use burdensome voter ID requirements to participant in our process.
 The state party will use the West Virginia Secretary of State online voter registration look up tool to determine the eligibility of a participate and will offer voter registration opportunities at events to allow whoever wishes to participate in our process is allowed.

 Deadlines for participation in the WV Primary: